Shopify/theme-check/README.md

 ## Language Server Configurations

-- `themeCheck.checkOnOpen` (default: `true`) makes it so theme check runs on file open.
+- `platformosCheck.checkOnOpen` (default: `true`) makes it so theme check runs on file open.
-- `themeCheck.checkOnChange` (default: `true`) makes it so theme check runs on file change.
+- `platformosCheck.checkOnChange` (default: `true`) makes it so theme check runs on file change.
-- `themeCheck.checkOnSave` (default: `true`) makes it so theme check runs on file save.
+- `platformosCheck.checkOnSave` (default: `true`) makes it so theme check runs on file save.
-- `themeCheck.onlySingleFileChecks` (default: `false`) makes it so we only check the opened files and disable "whole theme" checks (e.g. UnusedSnippet, TranslationKeyExists)
+- `platformosCheck.onlySingleFileChecks` (default: `false`) makes it so we only check the opened files and disable "whole theme" checks (e.g. UnusedSnippet, TranslationKeyExists)

 ⚠️ **Note:** Quickfixes only work on a freshly checked file.
-If any of those configurations are turned off, you will need to rerun theme-check in order to apply quickfixes.
+If any of those configurations are turned off, you will need to rerun platformos-check in order to apply quickfixes.

 In VS Code, these can be set directly in your `settings.json`.

 ## Contributing

-For guidance on contributing, refer to this [doc](/CONTRIBUTING)
+For guidance on contributing, refer to this [doc](/CONTRIBUTING.md)